TEAMMATES/teammates/docs/ide-usage.md

     1. Select SDKs in Platform Settings and check if there is a SDK named `1.7` with a JDK home path pointing to a JDK 7 path.
 Otherwise add a new SDK using JDK 7 with a name of `1.7`.

-1. You need the system property `ide=idea` in the VM options of Global Gradle settings.
+1. You need the system property `ide=idea` for `Gradle VM options:` under `Global Gradle settings` as follows:

     1. If you have no current projects open, click `Configure → Settings/Preferences`.\
        **OR**\
        If you currently have projects open, click `File → Settings` or `IntelliJ IDEA → Preferences`.
     1. Go to `Build, Execution, Deployment → Build Tools → Gradle`.
-Under Global Gradle settings, add `-Dide=idea` to the Gradle VM options.
+Under `Global Gradle settings`, add `-Dide=idea` to `Gradle VM options:`.

 ### Automated Setup

 If you do not wish to use the automated setup, you can follow the [manual setup](#manual-setup) below.

-1. Run this command to create a pre-configured IntelliJ project:
+1. Run this command to create a pre-configured IntelliJ IDEA project:
    ```sh
    ./gradlew setupIntellijProject
    ```

 1. Open the project in IntelliJ IDEA.
+It will generate some user specific settings.
+Wait for it to finish indexing.

-1. Run this command to configure some other settings for the project:
+1. Run this command to automatically configure your user specific settings:
    ```sh
    ./gradlew setupIntellijProjectSettings
    ```